-Soft and fluffy, with just the right amount of vanilla and lemon zest, this is our Best Sourdough Brioche we’ve ever made!
+Soft and fluffy, with just the right amount of vanilla and lemon zest, this is the Best Sourdough Brioche Loaf we’ve ever made!
 Ideal for luxurious breakfasts, this brioche with a slight sourdough tang lends itself just as perfectly to savoury accompaniments.
 Just imagine a slice of toasted brioche topped with creamy scrambled eggs and smoked salmon (just skip vanilla, if you wish).

 Back in the day, when I worked at one of the Ottolenghi delis in London, I would be very excited to go to work in the morning knowing what I am having for breakfast.
 Yes, a lovely freshly baked brioche bun, generously buttered… sometimes with jam… Ever since, I’ve been the biggest fan of this French bread and have made numerous variations of it.
 This sourdough brioche version took me a fair few attempts to perfect, but I think I’ve got it.
 It is by far the best sourdough brioche recipe, that surpasses any other brioche I’ve ever tasted!